bpshparis/sandbox/Prepare-for-Cloud-Pak-for-Data-3.5.1.md

 :checkered_flag::checkered_flag::checkered_flag:
 <br>

-## Prepare for IBM Watson Assistant
+## Prepare for Cloud Pak for Data 3.0.1

 > :information_source: Commands below are valid for a **Linux/Centos 7**.